nesquena/rabl/README.md

 end
 ```

 Each option specifies behavior related to RABL's output.
-If `include_json_root` is disabled that removes the root node for each child in the output, and `enable_json_callbacks` enables support for 'jsonp' style callback output if the incoming request has a 'callback' parameter.
+If `include_json_root` is disabled that removes the
+root node for each child in the output, and `enable_json_callbacks` enables support for 'jsonp' style callback
+output if the incoming request has a 'callback' parameter.

+If `cache_sources` is set to `true`, template lookups will be cached for improved performance.
+The cache can be reset manually by running `Rabl.reset_source_cache!` within your application.

-Note that the `json_engine` option uses the [multi_json](http://intridea.com/2010/6/14/multi-json-the-swappable-json-handler) intelligent engine defaults so in most cases you **don't need to configure this** directly.
-If you wish to use yajl as the primary JSON encoding engine simply add that to your Gemfile:
+Note that the `json_engine` option uses the [multi_json](http://intridea.com/2010/6/14/multi-json-the-swappable-json-handler) intelligent engine
+defaults so in most cases you **don't need to configure this** directly.
+If you wish to use yajl as
+the primary JSON encoding engine simply add that to your Gemfile:

 ```ruby
 # Gemfile